mikedjgreen/MSP4_art_sales/README.md

 - Feature 3.2: art category display could be more 'friendly'.

-- User story 8: although sales commissions can be displayed, not totals are display.
-Ability to download report would be nice.

 - Feature 4: an email confirmation of paid subscriptions cannot be made.

     Problem with STRIPE's [web hook configuration](https://stripe.com/docs/webhooks).

-- Feature 5:  at the moment paid club subscriptions cannot be viewed
+- Feature 5:  at the moment paid club subscriptions cannot be viewed by anyone only via /admin.

+- User story 8: although sales commissions can be displayed, no totals are displayed.
+Ability to download report would be nice.

 ---